Hase Kettwiesel Tour

 FER-2002 dynamo finally died, so buy a cheap Shimano Dynohub (3N30)

 406 wheel on eBay.
-Works great !!
+Fits no problem, and works great !!

 September 2010: Fit short cranks